 More?

 I pulled a hatchet out of a wooden box at one point and made a couple of light chopping motions in the air with it, testing its weight and balance.
-If I had to pick one tool to embody my dad, that hatchet would have been it: a sort of tomahawk with black electrical tape wrapped around the shaft under the head; the tool had a dual purpose: a hammer on the backside (mashed from heavy pounding) and a blade on the front (razor sharp for chopping).
+If I had to pick one tool to embody my dad, it would have been that hatchet: a sort of tomahawk with black electrical tape wrapped around the shaft under the head; the tool had a dual purpose: a hammer on the backside (mashed from heavy pounding) and a blade on the front (razor sharp for chopping).
 It was an old tool, and my dad had burned CARVER into the wooden handle, giving artistic flairs to the C, V, and R. As far as I could tell he hadn’t signed any of his other tools.
 He typically carved his name into his driftwood pieces after he finished them—the same unique lettering—so perhaps he’d been practicing his signature.
 At the very least he’d seen something special in the hatchet to brand it like that.

 I gripped the tool.
 I had a job to do before my siblings arrived: get everything on display so we could make a quick determination about what to do with it.
 But I was on my dad’s property that summer for something more.
 I didn’t quite know what, but I knew I’d need time to myself to figure it out.
 If somebody had been with me those first days, I would’ve complained or made jokes about having to clear out all this stuff.
 Alone I could drop the humor, not use it as a shield or sword as I’d done so often in my life when faced with my dad.
 I could lay down my weapons and try to understand what I was doing there, why I felt the need to live in his shoes.
 What was I hoping to find there among all his tools and projects?
 What did I think they’d tell me?
 I had the disturbing vision of being Luke Skywalker headed into a cave to meet my destiny.
 I’d saber off Darth Vader’s helmet and see my own face staring back at me.